 If you feel like you’ve mastered the basics, don’t be afraid to bend the rules.
 Poster design is very much about innovation, different points of view and new angles.
 Changing someone’s point of view and making them look twice at your work is what determines a successful poster design.

 If there’s anything you can take away from this crash course, it’s that poster design is about being a little daring.
 Keep things simple, don’t clutter design elements and execute your idea with the help of simpler tools.
-Poster design should be fun!
+The poster design should be fun!
 Enjoy the creative process, and share some of your creations with us.